Last updated: 2 November 2022

-Either way, here are 7 of the best dual-sports and adventure motorcycle helmets for your 2021 tour!
+Well in that case, here are 10 of the best dual-sports and adventure motorcycle helmets for your next tour!

 The latest offering from Klim is the Krios Pro.
 And it sees some pretty major updates on previous models.

-In that carbon fibre shell lies some awesome technology!
+In that carbon fibre shell lies some incredible technology!
 Not only is it constructed from lightweight carbon fibre, but it’s also the first street-going helmet to use Koroyd material.